windsorschmidt/disable-workspace-switcher-popup/README.md

 Based on the disable [window animations extension](https://github.com/lzap/disable-window-animations) by [Lukas Zapletal](https://github.com/lzap)

-Thanks to users for suggesting changes and poking me for versionupdates.
+Thanks to users for suggesting changes and poking me for version updates.